zakzc/mypersonalpage/README.md

 - Deploy it.

+### Future implementations
+- Incorporate a blog, with a backend using Node.

 On reload the constructur is making the SenddataBack make the nav tru again.
 Try to take it out as a fuction of on click only!!!!!